As an Amazon Associate, I earn from qualifying purchases.

 Using canning tongs, gently place the jars in the canner.
 Lock the lid.
 Soon, steam will start coming through the vent pipe (I call it the steam chimney).
 Allow the steam to pass through for about 10 minutes.
 Then put the pressure regulator (I call it the chimney cap) on top.

 Pretty soon, the air vent will pop up.
 That is a sign that you’re starting to build pressure inside the canner (get excited.
 This is happening!).
-Under normal conditions, peas need to be pressure canned at 11 pounds of pressure for 40 minutes for pints or quarts.
-See chart below for any changes to processing times.

-When the dial gauge reaches 11 pounds of pressure, reduce the burner temp to medium, and start your timer.
+When the dial gauge reaches 11 pounds of pressure, reduce the burner temp to medium and start your timer.
 The pressure must stay at 11 or (a little bit) above for the duration of the cooking time.
 You’ll likely need to adjust the temp on the burner a few times depending on your stove.

 When the time is up, remove the canner from the burner and allow it to sit until you hear a distinctive “click” of the air vent dropping.
 Remove the pressure regulator and carefully remove the lid (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).

-Let the jars sit for 5 minutes in the canner and then lift them out with canning tongs.
+Let the jars sit for 5 minutes in the canner and then carefully lift them out with canning tongs.
 Pro tip: allowing the jars to sit in the canner with the lid off can help reduce the siphoning of liquid in your jars.
 Siphoning is when liquid seeps out from under the lids and reduces the overall amount of liquid in the jar.

 Place hot jars on a towel where they can sit undisturbed for 12 hours.